Alabimutiu/Retail-Sales-Analysis/README.md

 This project showcases essential SQL skills used by data analysts to explore, clean, and analyze retail sales data.
 It involves building a retail sales database, conducting exploratory data analysis (EDA), and writing SQL queries to answer key business questions.
 Designed for aspiring data analysts, this project serves as a strong foundation for developing practical SQL proficiency in a real-world context.

 ## Objectives
-1.**Database Setup**:Created and populated a structured retail sales database using the provided dataset.
+1. **Database Setup**: Created and populated a structured retail sales database using the provided dataset.
-2.**Data Cleaning**:Detected and removed records with missing or null values to ensure data accuracy.
+2. **Data Cleaning**: Detected and removed records with missing or null values to ensure data accuracy.
-3.**Exploratory Data Analysis (EDA)**: Conducted initial analysis to understand data distribution, patterns, and key metrics.
+3. **Exploratory Data Analysis (EDA)**: Conducted initial analysis to understand data distribution, patterns, and key metrics.
-4.**Business Analysis**:Executed targeted SQL queries to answer business questions and extract actionable insights from the sales data.
+4. **Business Analysis**: Executed targeted SQL queries to answer business questions and extract actionable insights from the sales data.

 ## Project Structure